Books & Workbooks

 Overcoming Binge Eating: The Proven Program to Learn Why You Binge and How You Can Stop

-By Christopher G. Fairburn
+By: Christopher G. Fairburn

 Explores ways to understand the urges to binge eating, gaining control over when and what to eat, breaking free of habits that contribute to binge eating and improving body image to maintain healthy habits.